- New York

 Paul graduated Magna Cum Laude from the Roger Williams University School of Law in 2010.
 While in law school, he received 8 CALI awards, served as a member of the Roger Williams University Law Review, served as a Judicial Extern for Chief Justice Paul A. Suttell of the Rhode Island Supreme Court, and completed an internship with the Connecticut Division of Public Defender Services.
 He received his Bachelor of Arts degree from Clark University in 2007, where he was inducted into the international honor society for philosophers.

 *The Super Lawyers designation is based on regional balloting by attorneys, third-party research, and a peer review process encompassing myriad practice areas.
-Paul was named a Rising Star in Connecticut for Aviation and Aerospace in 2018.
+Paul was named a Rising Star in Connecticut in 2018-2019 for Aviation and Aerospace.
 An explanation of the Super Lawyer methodology can be found here.